Machine learning for the early classification of broad-lined Ic supernovae: Exploration of a new parameter space for machine learning supernova classification

-The potential value of the magnitude rates was investigated by fitting full light curves to 402 SN Ibc \texttt{ALeRCE} classified transients with a probability of being an SN Ibc > 0.45.
-The light curve equation is described as:
+The potential value of the magnitude rates was investigated by fitting full light curves to 402 SN Ibc \texttt{ALeRCE} classified transients with a probability of being an SN Ibc greater than 0.45.
+The light curve equation is described as

-Here $y_0$ is the intercept of the linear decay of the tail of the light curve, which is described by a slope \textit{m}.
-The second term in the numerator describes the normalised Gaussian peak with amplitude $g_0$, phase $t_0$ and width $\sigma$.
+Here $y_0$ is the intercept of the linear decay of the tail of the light curve, which is described by a slope (\textit{m}).
+The second term in the numerator describes the normalised Gaussian peak with amplitude ($g_0$), phase ($t_0$), and width ($\sigma$).
 The denominator describes the exponential rising observed at the beginning of the light curve, with $\theta$ being the characteristic time and $\tau$ being the phase zero point \citep{Carnegie}.

-A minimum of three light curve data points were required for the SNe light curve fits, which further reduced the sample to 339 transients.
-The transient light curves were fit in their entirety rather than just the rising, ensuring that the shape of the rise of the SN light curve was consistent with the rest of the light curve, which allows for a true representation of an SN light curve.
+A minimum of three light curve data points was required for the SNe light curve fits, which further reduced the sample to 339 transients.
+The transient light curves were fit in their entirety rather than just the rising, ensuring that the shape of the rise was consistent with the rest of the light curve, which allowed for a true representation of an SN light curve.

-\subsection{Comparing Magnitude Rates of SN classes}
+\subsection{Comparing magnitude rates of SN classes}

 The fitted light curve parameters allow the magnitude rates to be calculated at any time.
 The magnitude rate per day was calculated for each SN, and the SNe were then grouped into their respective classes.
-The curve shown in figure~\ref{comp}, corresponds to the median of the magnitude rates at each pre-peak time interval for each SN class, fitted to an exponential function described as
+The curve shown in figure~\ref{comp} corresponds to the median of the magnitude rates at each pre-peak time interval for each SN class, fitted to an exponential function described as

-As seen in figure~\ref{comp} SN Ia, Ib and II all have similar magnitude rate curves making it difficult to distinguish between them.
-The SN Ic-BL curve, however, clearly deviates from the other curves at very early times suggesting that for SNe with very early detection points, the magnitude rate can be used as a tool to separate SNe Ic-BL from the rest of the population.
+As seen in figure~\ref{comp}, SN Ia, Ib, and II all have similar magnitude rate curves, making it difficult to distinguish between them.
+The SN Ic-BL curve, however, clearly deviates from the other curves at very early times, suggesting that for SNe with very early detection points, the magnitude rate can be used as a tool to separate SNe Ic-BL from the rest of the population.